Christmas for single parents

 1. Plan parenting time arrangements early

-Try to plan well ahead and agree where your child will spend their time over the holidays.
-Agreeing the schedule in advance can make time apart easier and less emotional for everyone.
+Try to plan well ahead and agree on where your child will spend their time over the holidays.
+Agreeing the schedule in advance can make the time apart easier and less emotional for everyone.
 If your children are older, talking to them about the arrangements over Christmas can help them feel more involved and in control.

 Although it can be hard, trying to be level-headed and civil with your child’s other parent will make navigating the holiday time much less stressful.